contiv/contiv.github.io/websrc/source/documents/storage/volcli.md

 ## volcli Reference

-`volcli` controls the `volmaster`, which in turn is referenced by the `volplugin` for local management of storage.
+`volcli` controls the `apiserver`, which in turn is referenced by the `volplugin` for local management of storage.
 Think of volcli as a tap into the control plane.